Owl1y/awesome-datahoarding/README.md

-# Awesome Data hoaring
+# Awesome Data hoarding

 ### What is data hoarding

-From the data hoarding subreddit side pannel
+From the data hoarding subreddit side panel

 > We are digital librarians.
 Among us are represented the various
 > reasons to keep data -- legal requirements, competitive requirements,